devopsean/Uber-Bolt-Lyft-Clone-Driver/README.md

 # Uber - Lyft - Bolt - Clone

 An open source blueprint to your next logistics/delivery app development.
+This projects incorporates the [breaking changes](https://firebase.google.com/docs/cloud-messaging/migrate-v1) after the migration from legacy HTTP to HTTP v1.
+It relies on the [Provider package](https://pub.dev/packages/provider) for statement management and it was designed using the MVC layout.

 <div>
 <img src="https://github.com/seanFlutter/Resources/blob/main/Uber-bolt-lyft/bolt%20logo.png" alt="feed example" height="200">